 The Pharisees were merely trying to cover up their adultery with God’s legal provision of divorce.
 Jesus showed their argument to be nothing more than a rouse.
 He understood that they were not asking about divorce as it is allowed in the Law, but they were asking whether or not legal divorces could be obtained without just cause.
 So he said anybody who would carry out what the Pharisees had devised would be an adulterer because they were divorcing faithful Jewish wives in order to have sensual Gentile wives.
 Jesus, knowing that the Israeli wives had provided no just cause for their husbands to divorce them, saw the adulterous hearts of the Pharisees as the actual motivation for these divorces, which is why he said they would be committing adultery.

 Christian leaders beware of the glibness with which you disagree and continue holding your unbiblical view on divorce.
 Both God’s law and Jesus tie judging people wrongly to unjust balances and weights in the market place.
 God’s law reads, “You shall do no wrong in judgment, in measurement of weight, or capacity.
-You shall have just balances, just weights…” (Leviticus 19:35-36 underline mine).
+You shall have just balances, just weights…” (Leviticus 19:35-36 underline ours).
 And in his Sermon On the Mount Jesus said, “Do not judge so that you will not be judged.
 For in the way you judge, you will be judged; and by your standard of measure, it will be measured to you.
-Why do you look at the speck that is in your brother’s eye, but do not notice the log that is in your own eye” (Matthew 7:1-3 underline & bold mine)?
+Why do you look at the speck that is in your brother’s eye, but do not notice the log that is in your own eye” (Matthew 7:1-3 underline & bold ours)?
 Do you have an answer to the Lord’s question to the Pharisees?
 Try to answer it before reading further.

 Jesus is using an analogy to teach about judging others.
 It is easily understood that if a street vendor is selling food items using a false scale or balance and deceitful weights, then he is cheating innocent consumers.
 Jesus is saying that the religious leaders do the same to the people of God by changing God’s standards or laws by which men are to measure themselves.
 In context, Jesus was saying that with their false standard of measure the Pharisees’ were twisting God’s Laws in their attacks on Jesus and his apostles for healing on the Sabbath and picking grain from fields as they traveled on the Sabbath, yet at the very same time these religious leaders refused submission to the very Son of God who was standing right in front of them.